-It’s a big mean green world out there, and in any place the flow of money is directly related to the data a business or its employees have access to and exchange – is going to be data that others want.
+It’s a big mean green world out there, and in any place, the flow of money is directly related to the data a business or its employees have access to and exchange – is going to be data that others want.

-In today’s cyber world, businesses need to protect their data and their employees’ data from hackers, thieves and lawyers.
+In today’s cyber world, businesses need to protect their data and their employees’ data from hackers, thieves, and lawyers.
 Hackers are trying to break in and take, copy or implant data in networks.
 Thieves are trying to want mobile devices in order to steal the data off them, and well, lawyers, we all know about lawyers, they’re looking for violators of the nation’s data security and privacy laws.

 There are many forms of protection that CIOs can use to help secure their networks, and the best CIOs know that having several forms of protection offer the most security.
-Secure messaging is one of the most important forms of security since its not only focused on the network, but more importantly, the mobile devices that are connect to the network.
+Secure messaging is one of the most important forms of security since its not only focused on the network but more importantly, the mobile devices that are connected to the network.

-Here are five ways that secure texting can protect your business and employees from hackers, thieves and lawyers.
+Here are five ways that secure texting can protect your business and employees from hackers, thieves, and lawyers.

-One of a business’s most important assets is its strategic business information.
+One of the business’s most important assets is its strategic business information.
 This can be anything from quarterly sales reports, computer access codes, product development ideas or expense reports.
 What most people don’t realize, is that something like the photo you took with your phone of VP Bob standing on the copy machine waving his toupee over his head after throwing down five Martinis during happy hour is also strategic business information.
 If your phone is lost or hacked, that phone could be used for blackmail or could damage the company if released to the public.

-Strategic business information can include such a wide range of information that business now need to think in terms of protecting all information that is transmitted or stored.
-This is especially true with any business information that is sent, received, or stored on workers mobile devices.
+Strategic business information can include such a wide range of information that businesses now need to think in terms of protecting all information that is transmitted or stored.
+This is especially true with any business information that is sent, received, or stored on workers’ mobile devices.
 VP Bob might have been funny that day, but he could cost people their jobs if his antics got out to the public.

 Ever have one of those days when you open your email, and the number of unread emails is so large that you start hyperventilating and you look around for an open window to jump out of?

-Email is a critical communication channel, but with 292 billion emails sent everyday, people are bound to get behind in reading and responding to emails.
+Email is a critical communication channel, but with 292 billion emails sent every day, people are bound to get behind in reading and responding to emails.

 Companies are finding that staff needs a priority communication channel, and messaging has become that default channel.
-People tend to respond quicker to messages than to email.
+People tend to respond quickly to messages than to email.
 Secure messaging response rates are even higher then unsecured messaging response rates, and as a result enterprise is using secure messaging as one of its quick response communication channels.

-It has been written, that if you were to ask a CIO of a company which he would rather do: a) allow personal mobile devices on their secure network, or b) jump into a pool of boiling sulfuric acid – many would pick the later.
+It has been written, that if you were to ask a CIO of a company which he would rather do: a) allow personal mobile devices on their secure network, or b) jump into a pool of boiling sulfuric acid – many would pick the latter.

 The reason is that the idea of allowing personal mobile devices on their secure network (also known as Bring Your Own Device – BYOD), is that it adds a lot of potential security risks to a network, and makes a CIO difficult job even harder.
-Secure messaging offer a good solution, because secure messaging protects the data and information that is sent via the network to mobile devices.
+Secure messaging offers a good solution because secure messaging protects the data and information that is sent via the network to mobile devices.
 It does this with features such as encryption, auto-deletion of messages after a set time period and remote wipe capabilities, which offer the highest level of data security for the network and the device.

-The question of who owns the data, information and work that an employee does from their personal mobile device, is a question that is becoming a larger concern every day for both CIOs and employees.
+The question of who owns the data, information, and work that an employee does from their personal mobile device, is a question that is becoming a larger concern every day for both CIOs and employees.
 It is becoming more common to hear of stories of employees getting sued, fired, or both; because they lost their phone that was filled with company data.

 By using secured messaging as the means to transfer information and files, not only is the company’s data protected, but the employee is also protected because the data is secured and therefore protecting the employee from a lot of legal exposure in the event of a lost or stolen device.